RHL-WEX/hrl-2024/README.md

 - 🔭 I’m currently working on a social media application for filmlovers.
 - 🌱 I’m currently learning/exploring Android system and application.
 - 👯 I’m looking to collaborate on any CRUD application/database/distributed system projects.
-- 🤔 I’m looking for software development/engineering internship 2022/2023.
+- 🤔 I’m looking for software development/engineering internship or Coop 2024 or Full time 2025.

 Find out more about me & feel free to connect with me here: